-1. Jesus states in the Gospel of John Chapter 15, verse 1 that he is the true vine.
+1. Jesus states in verse 1 that he is the true vine.
 Elsewhere in the Book of John he was also referred to as the true ________.
 Fill in the blank and cite the verse(s).

 2. Read Galatians Chapter 5, verses 22 and 23.
 What are the fruits of the spirit?

-3. What is similar about the nine fruits of the spirit; how are they all the same or related?
-What is the greatest of these fruits and why?
+3. What's similar about the nine fruits of the spirit; how are they all the same or related?
+What's the greatest of these fruits and why?

 1. What do you think Jesus meant when he said the Father prunes branches that bear fruit so that they will bear even more fruit?

 2. List the commands of Jesus to his disciples in the following verses the Gospel of John Chapter 15:

 3. What are the results of following these commands of Jesus as cited in the following verses from the Gospel of John Chapter 15?

 1. Why did Jesus tell his disciples to remain in his love?